Raja-Arsal/MERNbuild/README.md

    ## nodemon server.js
 ## For front-end src(App.js) use this to launch front-end: npm start

-Once server connects, the stored (custom in DB) will be displayed and chat can be continued.
+Once server connects, the stored chat (custom in DB) will be displayed and chat can be continued.

 **Back-end**:
 ## Database
 MongoDB atlas is used to create the store of messages and made real time.
 The schema comprises of {name, messages, timestamp, received)